-YV: In your creative activity, you return to the origins, using patterns and symbols of Slavic mythology, combining them with modern image techniques, this gives a certain visual effect and makes an impression on the viewer.
+YV: In your creative activity, you return to your roots, using patterns and symbols of Slavic mythology, combining them with modern image techniques, this gives a certain visual effect and makes an impression on the viewer.
 Tell me, please, where did such an interest in Slavic culture come from?

-YV: Works from the Fusion collection reflect the sophistication and beauty of familiar academic images such as Venus, David, Graces, executed with modern stencil techniques, often used in street art.
+YV: Works from the Fusion collection reflect the sophistication and beauty of familiar academic images such as Venus, David and Graces, executed with modern stencil techniques, often used in street art.
 What inspired you to create such multifaceted works?

-Marina Savlovskaya: Good question.
+Marina Shavlovskaya: Good question.
 I think that we need to start from the very beginning and answer the question of why I decided to be an artist?

 In early childhood, I had health problems.
 I underwent several operations and as a result I could not walk and was literally bedridden for a couple of years.
 Drawing was one of the few things I enjoyed at the time.
 This was noticed by my parents.
 Later they enrolled me in painting courses and I entered an art school where I studied classical academic painting.
 I fell madly in love with socialist realism.
 I gained knowledge of the basics of classical drawing and painting.
 Today I think it was a wonderful experience.